DraftKings promo code: Claim $300 in bonus bets for UFC Fight Night, Bautista vs. Oliveira on Saturday, Feb. 7

 UFC Fight Night betting preview

-Bautista is ranked ninth in the bantamweight division, while Oliveira is 11th in the class heading into their main event matchup on Saturday night in Las Vegas.
-Bautista is 16-3 over his career, but he's coming off a unanimous decision loss to Umar Nurmagomedov in October at UFC 321.
-That snapped an eight-fight winning streak for Bautista, who is currently 32 years old.
-Meanwhile, Oliveira enters at 23-3 and has six straight victories.
-The 30-year-old is 5-0 in the UFC, including his Dana White's Contender Series victory in 2023 to earn his contract.
+Vinicius Oliveira vs. Mario Bautista features two bantamweight fighters looking to climb up in the division, with Bautista ranked ninth and Oliveira 11th in the class.
+Bautista is one of the winningest fighters in UFC bantamweight history, with 10 wins in the division.
+Only Merab Dvalishvili (12) has more.
+Meanwhile, Oliveira is undefeated in four UFC bantamweight bouts.
+Bautista, 32, has a career 16-3 record, but his eight-fight winning streak was snapped in his last contest in a unanimous decision loss to Umar Nurmagomedov at UFC 321 in October.
+Oliveira, 30, is 23-3 over his fight career.
+He's coming off three straight unanimous decision victories.

-Bautista has the second-most bantamweight victories (10) in the division, while Oliveira is 4-0 in bantamweight contests.
-Right before Oliveira vs. Bautista is a top-10 flyweight bout between No. 6-ranked Amir Albazi and No. 8-ranked Kyoji Horiguchi.
-Albazi, 32, is 17-2 and Horiguchi.
-35, is 35-5 as a professional.
-Albazi is coming off a unanimous decision loss to Brandon Moreno in November for his first UFC loss in six bouts.
-Horiguchi won his UFC debut by submitting Tagir Ulanbekov in November.
+The six-fight main card also features Amir Albazi vs. Kyle Horiguchi in a pair of top-10-ranked flyweights.
+Albazi is sixth in the division, with Kyle Horiguchi eighth.
+The No. 6-ranked heavyweight also takes the octagon in Jailton Almeida, who battles Rizvan Kuniev.

 For UFC betting on Paramount+, Bautista is a -148 favorite, while Oliveira is a +124 underdog in the latest UFC odds at DraftKings.
-For method of victory betting, Bautista is +250 to win by decision, which is how his last five fights (four wins) have been decided.
-He's +330 to win by submission, which is how the prior three wins before that stretch came.
-Oliveira's best method of victory odds comes via KO/TKO/DQ (+250), which is how his first two wins came.
-His last three wins have been by decision.
-For Albazi vs. Horiguchi, Horiguchi is the -360 favorite with Albazi as the +285 underdog at DraftKings Sportsbook.
+Bautista's last five fights have gone to decision, four being wins, and he's +250 to win by decision in UFC method of victory betting.
+He also has four UFC wins by submission, and a submission victory is priced at +330.
+Oliveira is +250 to win by KO/TKO/DQ, and +450 via decision.
+For Albazi vs. Horiguchi, Horiguchi is the -360 favorite with Albazi as the +285 underdog and for Almeida vs. Kuniev, Almeida the -170 favorite with Kuniev at +142 odds at DraftKings Sportsbook.
 Bet on UFC Fight Night at DraftKings Sportsbook, where new users get $300 in bonus bets if your first $5 bet wins:

 Responsible Gaming at DraftKings